ddegenaro/ddegenaro.github.io/_news/announcement_2.md

 ---

 This paper was submitted to Shared Task 1 in the [AmericasNLP 2024 Workshop](https://turing.iimas.unam.mx/americasnlp/2025_workshop.html), co-located with NAACL 2024.
 We found that a careful fine-tuning curriculum was quite helpful in improving the performance of a pre-trained MT model on low-resource languages.
+Our submission won second place in the shared task!